AyaAbdelmoghith/Mealify-Template/README.md

-Thank you for your time and feel free to share your feedback and opinions about the design.
+Thank you for your time and feel free to share your feedback and opinions about the template.

 My LinkedIn account: https://www.linkedin.com/in/aya-abdelmoghith-b234951a1 My Email address: ayaabdelmoghith@gmail.com